etharsuwan/time-managment/README.md

 |    A  user is capable to log in to the system     |
 |    A user wants to be capable to view her/his tasks |

+#daily scrum 20/11/2021
+Yesturday Isra'a Awwad submitted  "Add and View task code" Today Nada Abushanab,Isra'a Sabri and Dena Mashayekh finshish the decuomentaion we face a problem in burndown chart